Usopp: Abilities

-Despite not excelling in physical combat, Usopp, like his father, has a unique aim with his slingshot, it is able to hit many people without missing once, even at distances at which he can barely see the target.
-To attack, Usopp uses a slingshot and shoots spherical projectiles which he built and called "Stars".
-Each Star has different effects: some include explosive, smoke, fire, barbed and even hot sauce.
-Following the visit of the Straw Hats to Skypiea, Usopp has added to his arsenal the shell-shaped Dials, artifacts that can do things such as reflect attacks, emit fire, that he obtained there.
-After the two-year time skip, Usopp uses a plant-based fighting style based on plants from the Boin Archipelago, replacing most of the conventional ammunition he used to use with Pop Greens, seeds which can quickly grow into full-sized dangerous plants.
-He is also skilled in psychological warfare, manipulating Perona's entomophobia and Sugar's fear of his shocked face to his advantage and impressively defeating them despite it being otherwise impossible when both characters are mentally fit for combat.
+Despite not excelling in physical combat, Usopp, like his father, is known for his prodigious skill with the slingshot, almost never missing his mark, even at distances at which he can barely see the target.
+To attack, Usopp uses a slingshot and initially shoots various spherical projectiles which he makes himself and called "Stars".
+Each Star has different effects: some include explosives, smoke, fire, lead and even Tabasco.
+Following the visit of the Straw Hats to Skypiea, Usopp adds to his arsenal the shell-shaped Dials, artifacts that can do things such as reflect attacks, emit fire and absorb and store energy from impacts to be released later.
+After the two-year time skip, Usopp uses a plant-based fighting style based on plants from the Boin Archipelago, replacing most of the conventional ammunition he used previously with Pop Greens, seeds which can quickly grow into full-sized dangerous plants.
+He is also skilled in psychological warfare, manipulating Perona's entomophobia and Sugar's fear of his shocked face to his advantage and impressively defeating them despite it being otherwise impossible when both characters are mentally fit for combat..
+He has an extremely versatile fighting style, often resorting to distracting the opponent by dragging his nails down a chalkboard, or pelting them with rotting eggs and rubber bands.

-Usopp is a great inventor and artist, having drawn the Straw Hats' iconic jolly roger and created the Clima-Tact for Nami for self defense.
-Additionally, when the Straw Hat crew was without a shipwright, Usopp was the one who repaired the Going Merry whenever it got damaged; his attachment to the ship led to a temporary rift between the crew and his departure from the Straw Hats when it was rendered unfixable.
+Usopp is skilled in invention and drawing.
+He designed the Straw Hats' iconic jolly roger and created the Clima-Tact, a weapon used by Nami for self defense.
+Before the Straw Hat crew acquired a shipwright, Usopp also repaired the Going Merry after it sustained damage.
+His attachment to the ship led to a rift between the crew and his temporary departure from the Straw Hats when it was rendered unfixable and Luffy made the decision to acquire a new ship.